back to the blog

 • Risk-based remediation (CC7.2)

-• Panoptic Scans Solution: Automated weekly scanning with severity-based alerts and remediation guidance
+• Panoptic Scans: Automated weekly scanning with severity-based alerts and remediation guidance

 ISO 27001 Requirements